Skip to Content

 • Display the horizontal and vertical ranges of values

 • Select the state of the Breakout Node, for which the points should be displayed.
-In our case, this mean we can select the perfume brand to display.
+In our case, this means we can select the perfume brand to display.

-• Copy the chart as image (bitmap or vector) or copy the chart's x-y value pairs as a data table (plain text or formatted HTML)
+• Copy the chart as an image (bitmap or vector) or copy the chart’s x-y value pairs as a data table (plain text or formatted HTML).

 Chart Actions

-• If you move your cursor over a particular point on the chart, all other displayed points disappear, and only the points of the Driver Node "Tasty"
+• If you move your cursor over a particular point on the chart, all other displayed points disappear, and only the points for the Driver Node “Tasty” remain.

 • In the example, the Driver Node is “Tasty” for state #8 of the Breakout Node ProductProduct.
 This reveals the calculated values for “Tasty” for perfume brand #8.